formateli/nuntiare/README.rst

 Usage
 -----

-The better form of knowing nuntiare is trough its command line tool.
+The best way of knowing nuntiare is trough its command line tool.

 For help::